nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 This guide will use strictly Python 3 code.

+### Special note on NVDA backward compatibility

+To modernize NVDA source code and to respond to screen reader usage changes, NV Access has adopted an annual backward compatibility policy in 2020.
+For each calendar year, the first major version (year.1) is designated "backwards incompatible" release where changes affecting add-ons will be incorporated.
+These include changes to names of functions and classes, as well as removing deprecated code.
+Because these changes will affect many add-ons, developers must test their add-ons for compatibility once the first beta of the backwards incompatible version of NVDA is released.

+List of backwards incompatible NVDA releases and their highlights:

+* 2019.3: Python 3
+* 2021.1: dependency updates
+* 2022.1: control types refactor

+Unless otherwise stated, this guide will assume latest backwards incompatible NVDA when giving code examples (as of August 2021, 2021.1 is assumed).
+Exceptions will be documented in appropriate places.

 ### A special note for scripters of other screen readers

 Some of the concepts described in this document are the same across different screen readers, such as objects, windows, events, accessibility API and so on.
 However, there are important things to be aware of when writing or porting scripts: